MelizzaP/story-time/README.md

 [![Build Status](https://travis-ci.org/MelizzaP/story-time.svg?branch=master)](https://travis-ci.org/MelizzaP/story-time)

 A web application that allows users to collaborate through creating a story one word or sentence at a time.
+Users can create public tales that any user can edit, or private tales and choose other users to collaborate.
+Users can only input one word or sentence at a time.

 ---